SyedBasha-DevOps/chefdash/README.md

 chefdash
 ========

 chefdash is a simple dashboard for tracking [Chef](http://www.opscode.com/chef/) runs across a cluster.
+[View a demo](https://vimeo.com/78320803).

 With chefdash you can: